lnxpy/pyaction/docs/tutorial.md

 ```

 ## Local Testing
-There is a `run` command that runs the `main.py` file in your action based on the variables defined within the `your-action/.env` file.
+There is a `run` command that runs the `main.py` file in your action based on the variables defined within the `your-action/.env`.
+Ultimately, it shows a table filled with the variables available from the workflow.

 !!!
 Note "If you don't see the `.env` file.."
     Create one inside your action directory.